XanDDemoX/ESOAutoRecharge/README.md

-ESOAutoRecharge
+ESOAutoRecharge v0.0.4
 =============

 An addon for The Elder Scrolls Online which enables you to fully recharge your equipped weapons automatically or manually using a slash command.

 When weapons are recharged the hand and charge percentage refilled is displayed.
 When weapons are not recharged displays the hand and charge percentage remaining.

-**Important Note: This is does not currently use soul gems in an optimum strategy!
-The current strategy is use soul gems in the order of worst to best (e.g lesser soul gems will be used before common).**
+**Important Note: The current strategy is recharge weapons (if empty) upon entering and leaving combat.
+A single soul gem will be consumed per weapon recharged in the order of worst to best (e.g lesser soul gems will be used before common).**

 Installation
 =============